lammps/lammps/doc/src/python.rst

 """"""""""""

 This command is part of the PYTHON package.
 It is only enabled if LAMMPS was built with that package.
-See the :doc:`Build package <Build_package>` page for more info.
+See the :doc:`Build package
+<Build_package>` page for more info.

 Building LAMMPS with the PYTHON package will link LAMMPS with the Python library on your system.
 Settings to enable this are in the lib/python/Makefile.lammps file.
 See the lib/python/README file for information on those settings.

 If you use Python code which calls back to LAMMPS, via the SELF input argument explained above, there is an extra step required when building LAMMPS.
-LAMMPS must also be built as a shared library and your Python function must be able to load the :doc:`"lammps" Python module <Python_module>` that wraps the LAMMPS library interface.
-These are the same steps required to use Python by itself to wrap LAMMPS.
-Details on these steps are explained on the :doc:`Python
+LAMMPS must also be built as a shared library and your Python function must be able to load the :doc:`"lammps" Python module
+<Python_module>` that wraps the LAMMPS library interface.
+These are the
+same steps required to use Python by itself to wrap LAMMPS.
+Details on these steps are explained on the :doc:`Python <Python_head>` doc page.
-<Python_head>` doc page.
-Note that it is important that the stand-alone LAMMPS
-executable and the LAMMPS shared library be consistent (built from the same source code files) in order for this to work.
+Note that it is important that the stand-alone LAMMPS executable and the LAMMPS shared library be consistent (built from the same source code files) in order for this to work.
 If the two have been built at different times using different source files, problems may occur.

+Another limitation of calling back to Python from the LAMMPS module using the *python* command in a LAMMPS input is that both, the Python interpreter and LAMMPS, must be linked to the same Python runtime as a shared library.
+If the Python interpreter is linked to Python statically (which seems to happen with Conda) then loading the shared LAMMPS library will create a second python "main" module that hides the one from the Python interpreter and all previous defined function and global variables will become invisible.

 Related commands
 """"""""""""""""